This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch baked oatmeal recipe, check out our Leftover Ingredients Recipe Finder.

 • Oats: Use old-fashioned oats for the best texture.
-Extra oats can be used in recipes like Oatmeal Raisin Cookies, Strawberry Crisp, Blackberry Crisp, or Gingerbread Granola.
+Leftover oats can be used in recipes like small batch oatmeal raisin cookies, a single strawberry crisp, blackberry crisp for one, or small batch gingerbread granola.

-• Milk: Use cow’s milk of any fat content or plant-based options like almond, soy, or coconut milk.
+• Milk: Use any milk you like, dairy or plant-based (such as almond, soy, or coconut).

-• Butter: I prefer salted butter for a hint of added flavor.
+• Butter: I use salted butter for added flavor.

 Save This Recipe!